szze/SpecFlowPlus-Resources/Configuring-SpecFlowPlus-Runner-Visual-Studio-Test-Explorer-Integration.md

 SpecFlow+ Runner provides advanced integration with Visual Studio Test Explorer.
 After building the solution, the business readable scenario titles are displayed in Visual Studio Test Explorer.

-Among others options, you can configure which [[SpecFlow+ Runner test profile|SpecFlowPlus Runner Test Profiles]] to use, the name of the report file and custom traits applied to SpecFlow+ Runner tests to make them easier to find.
+Among others options, you can configure which [[SpecFlow+ Runner test profile|SpecFlowPlus-Runner-Profiles]] to use, the name of the report file and custom traits applied to SpecFlow+ Runner tests to make them easier to find.

 ## Execution defaults